rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 {{% chapter_header "How to read it?" "howToRead" %}}

-Are you new to React?
-That's perfect.
-I will need your feedback to improve the material to enable everyone to learn React.
-You can have a direct impact on [GitHub](https://github.com/rwieruch/blog_robinwieruch_content/blob/master/the-road-to-learn-react.md) or give me feedback on [Twitter](https://twitter.com/rwieruch).

 In general each chapter will build up on the previous.
 Each of them will dive into a new learning.
 Don't rush through the book.
 You should internalize each step.
 You could apply your own implementations and read more about the topic.
 Make yourself comfortable with the learnings before you continue.

 After you have read the book you could dive into the [SoundCloud Client in React + Redux](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux).
 It guides you to implement your own SoundCloud application with a state management library.

+I would like to hear your thoughts on [Twitter](https://twitter.com/rwieruch).

 {{% chapter_header "Table of Contents" "toc" %}}